wp-plugins/simplest-gallery/readme.txt

 == Changelog ==

+* 3.3 2014-08-20	Fixes to tune-up the priority of filters so that any post text filters should run first and not break the javascript code
+   			Fixes to replace also the default WP jquery-migrate code in case the user chooses to use Simplest Gallery's bundled one Fixes to allow better language support (new strings added, English .po template file added, IT translation updated)
 * 3.2 2014-08-12	Fixed problem in Lightbox WITH/WITHOUT labels.
 Now you see labels or you don't according to the chosen style Bundled all necessary jquery scripts with the plugin (no more loading from CDN) for offline use
 * 3.1 2014-05-28	Added translations file for Serbian and Spanish